google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs----Cinnamonum Zeylanicum(61)-கருவாபட்டை Skip to main content

 Beautiful ornamental tree with golden red bark that is dried and is the cinnamon spice.
 New foliage is deep red, and small white flowers are followed by dark-purple fruit.

 Cinnamon is the inner bark of a tropical evergreen tree.
 There are many different species, between 50 and 250, depending on which botanist you choose to believe.
 The two main varieties are Cinnamomum cassia and Cinnamomum zeylanicum.
 The first, cassia, we will consider separately in its own section.
-C. zeylanicum is also known as Ceylon cinnamon (the source of the its Latin name, zeylanicum), or ‘true cinnamon’ which is a lighter colour and possessing a sweeter, more delicate flavour than cassia.
+C. zeylanicum is also known as Ceylon cinnamon (the source of its Latin name, zeylanicum), or ‘true cinnamon’ which is a lighter colour and possesses a sweeter, more delicate flavor than cassia.
 A native of Sri Lanka (formerly Ceylon) the best cinnamon grows along the coastal strip near Colombo.

-In ancient Egypt cinnamon was used medicinally and as a flavouing for beverages, It was also used in embalming, where body cavities were filled with spiced preservatives.
-In the ancient world cinnamon was more precious than gold.
+In ancient Egypt cinnamon was used medicinally and as a flavoring for beverages, It was also used in embalming, where body cavities were filled with spiced preservatives.
+In the ancient world, cinnamon was more precious than gold.
 This is not too surprising though, as in Egypt the abundance of gold made it a fairly common ornamental metal.
 Nero, emperor of Rome in the first century AD, burned a years supply of cinnamon on his wife’s funeral pyre — an extravagant gesture meant to signify the depth of his loss.

 It was so highly prized among ancient nations that it was regarded as a gift fit for monarchs and even for a God: a fine inscription records the gift of cinnamon and cassia to the temple of Apollo at Miletus.
 Though its source was kept mysterious in the Mediterranean world for centuries by the middlemen who handled the spice trade, to protect their monopoly as suppliers, cinnamon is native to BangladeshSri LankaMalabar Coast of India and Burma.